UPPS 01.04.27 - Intellectual Property: Ownership and Use of Copyrighted Works

 This UPPS has been approved by the following individuals in their capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Copyright Officer and Associate Vice President, University Library; senior reviewer of this UPPS
+Copyright Officer, University Libraries; senior reviewer of this UPPS

 Vice President for Information Technology